 It's no Town Hall no more but hosts a weekly market on Wednesdays between 10 and get this, 11 AM.

-It's not thought that Dale Winton is here to offer encouragement should you be leaving it late to fill your basket.
+It's not thought that Dale Winton is back here from 1993 to offer encouragement should you be leaving it late to fill your basket.

 Classic motte-and-bailey, it's thought you'll agree, although not that much remains of the 11th-century motte and the brickwork on the bailey is a bit more recent, Victorian recent.